mercmobily/data-loader/README.md

 ## A data loader for SPA (Single Page Applications)

-Most (all?)
-SPAs need to load different data depending on the browser's location.
-Until now, each page had specific code to load the data it needed.

-No more.
-Welcome to data-loader.
-An opinionated data loader that will allow you to focus on your app, rather than repetitive boilerplate code.

-### Introduction

 This module allows Single Page Applications to load JSON data using REST automatically, based on the location data.
 The idea is that any SPA should be able to load the data it needs based on the current location URL, and that the process of translating the location URL to the actual fetching of data should be automated.